 The seriousness of the concern by reference to the pursuit of the regulator’s over-arching objective

-Social Work England’s overarching objective is the protection of the public.
+Our overarching objective is the protection of the public.
 This involves the pursuit of the following objectives:

-- To promote and maintain proper professional standards for social workers in England.
+- to promote and maintain proper professional standards for social workers in England

 Professional or personal?

-Another professional standard is ‘not to abuse, neglect, discriminate, harm or exploit anyone, or condone this being done by others’.
-So, for example, a concern that a social worker condoned racial discrimination through posts on social media is very likely to warrant an investigation into their fitness to practise.
+For example, a concern that a social worker condoned racial discrimination through posts on social media is very likely to warrant an investigation into their fitness to practise.